 Curriculum Covered in KodeKloud’s CKA Preparation Course

-The lectures in this course make use of animations, illustrations, and analogies to simplify complex Kubernetes concepts.
+The lectures in our course make use of animations, illustrations, and analogies to simplify complex Kubernetes concepts.
 At the end of each lesson, you will get quizzes to test your grasp of the concepts.
-There is also a dedicated slack channel connecting you to experts and other students for discussions and problem-solving.
+There is also a dedicated Slack channel connecting you to experts and other students for discussions and problem-solving.

-Since the Kubernetes exam is hands-on, you should take advantage of the practice tests and virtual environment to sharpen your skills.
+Since the Kubernetes exam is hands-on, you should take advantage of the course's interactive practice tests to sharpen your skills.
 To get the most out of this course, you may need some prior basic knowledge of Docker, Kubernetes, YAML, and scripting in a virtual box.
 In the initial lectures, you will use pre-built clusters to familiarize yourself with the core concepts of running Kubernetes.
-Following that, you will learn to create, run and manage your own clusters after developing a firm grasp of Kubernetes administration.
+Following that, you will learn to create, run, and manage your own clusters after developing a firm grasp of Kubernetes administration.

 In this section, you will explore some high-level Kubernetes constructs such as Cluster Architecture, basic API Primitives, network primitives, and Kubernetes Services.
 Some of the concepts covered in this section are: